 Of course, that all changes if they have a warrant.
 Thankfully, NordVPN logs none of your activity on its servers, so if the Panamanian authorities did get a look, there’d be a total lack of relevant data in general.

-Finally, NordVPN has possibly the largest server fleet on the market: over five thousand spread across sixty-five countries.
+Finally, NordVPN has possibly the largest server fleet on the market: over 5,700 spread across 60 countries.
 That it offers all this firepower for such a low price is a major reason why it’s one of the best VPN for South Africa.

 2. TorGuard ‣